Achieve Uncompromising Safety and Reliability with MISRA®

 📕 Related White Paper: How to Comply With the ISO 26262 Standard

 MISRA C is the most widely used set of coding guidelines for C around the world.
-There have been three releases of the MISRA C standard.
+Here is a quick look at how the MISRA guidelines have evolved since the 1998 publication.

 MISRA C:2004 is the second edition of MISRA C, published in 2004.
 It was written for C90.
-There are 142 coding rules, including:
+There are 142 coding rules.
+The update was made to address:

 📕 Related White Paper: 6 Key Changes in MISRA:C 2012